JacobVanzella/AdventOfCode2021/README.md

 ## Day 3:
 ### Part 1
 By counting the frequency of occurences of the number 1 in each position we generate a representation of Gamma.
-For each digit greater than or equal to 4 replace with a 1, else a 0, gives the binary representation of Gamma.
-This is a big endian binary number who's complement is epsilon.
+For each digit greater than or equal to 1/2 the number of elements replace with a 1, else a 0, gives the binary representation of Gamma.
+This is a big endian binary number who's complement is Epsilon.
 The rest follows simply.

 e.g.
 Counts[digits] = {7, 5, 8, 7, 5}